amihsan/quiz-app/README.md

 #### Manual Deployment

 1. **Clone Repository to EC2:**

    - SSH into your EC2 instance and clone your repository:

    ```bash
    git clone <your-repository-url>
    cd <your-project-directory>
    ```

 2. **Create Environment Files:**

    - Create `.env` files in both the **frontend** and **backend** directories for environment-specific configurations.

 3. **Run Let's Encrypt for SSL Certificates:**

-   - Run the `init-letsencrypt.sh` script to obtain the SSL certificate from Let's Encrypt (this step is only required once).
+   - Run the `init-letsencrypt.sh` script to obtain the SSL certificate from Let's Encrypt (this step is only required once).Change the Domain name and email according to your own domain and email.
    - The script used: [Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)
    - Grant execution permissions and run the script:
      ```bash